Church of Scientology Moscow v. Russia: Facts

 The Church of Scientology of Moscow describes itself as a religious association and was officially registered as such in January 1994.
 On 1 October 1997, a new Law on Freedom of Conscience and Religious Associations (Religion Law) entered into force, requiring all religious associations previously granted the status of a legal entity to bring their articles of association into conformity with the Religion Law and to re-apply for registration with the competent Justice Department before 31 December 2000.
-Failure to obtain "re-registration" before the expiration of that time limit exposed the Church to the threat of dissolution by judicial decision.
+Failure to obtain "re-registration" before the expiration of that time limit exposed the Church (Note: Use of "Church" or "the Church" is a common shortened form of "Church of Scientology"; see The Church (Scientology).) to the threat of dissolution by judicial decision.

 The Church of Scientology of Moscow subsequently applied eleven times for re-registration to the Moscow Justice Department between August 1998 and May 2005.
 Each application was rejected.
 The first two applications were refused on the grounds that the Church had violated unspecified laws.
 The third to fifth applications were refused on the grounds that the Church had failed to submit unspecified documents.
 The sixth to tenth applications were refused on the grounds that the Church had failed to comply with the time limit for re-registration, although the Constitutional Court had already held that this reason was not valid.
 Finally, the eleventh application was refused on the ground that the Church had failed to prove its existence in Moscow for at least 15 years, although the Constitutional Court had already held that this reason was not valid.